BenoitAdam/nullDC4Wii/README.md

 | **BALANCED** | Good balance between speed and accuracy |
 | **ACCURATE (default)** | Closest behavior to original hardware |

 If you experience Freeze in some heavy games like Shenmue, put FAST or BALANCED.
-BALANCED may be the default setting in future versions
+FAST may be the default setting in future versions

-If you experience various bugs (example that may happens : weird AI controled NPC) put ACCURATE
+If you experience various bugs (example that may happens : weird AI controled NPC, weird timing) put ACCURATE

 ---